WICG/webcomponents/proposals/Template-Instantiation.md

 The  `expression` readonly attribute must, on getting, return the string inside the mustache syntax with [leading and trailing ASCII whitespace stripped](https://infra.spec.whatwg.org/#strip-leading-and-trailing-ascii-whitespace).

-The definition of `value` IDL attribute depends on the concrete subclass of `TemplatePart.`
+The definition of the `value` IDL attribute depends on the concrete subclass of `TemplatePart.`

 The stringifier of `TemplatePart` is an alias to the `value` attribute's getter.

 ### 4.5 `AttributeTemplatePart` Interface

-`AttributeTemplatePart` interface has four IDL attributes: `element`, `attributeName`, `attributeNamespace`, and `booleanValue` in addition the ones inherited from `TemplatePart`.
+The `AttributeTemplatePart` interface has four IDL attributes: `element`, `attributeName`, `attributeNamespace`, and `booleanValue` — in addition the ones inherited from `TemplatePart`.

 The `element` readonly IDL attribute, on getting, must return the associated [element](https://dom.spec.whatwg.org/#concept-attribute-element) of the _attribute value setter_ associated with the context object.